clementm8/ai-weather-app/README.md

 # javascript-ai-app
-A Javascript AI application built with React that leverages the OpenAI API and [openweathermap](https://openweathermap.org/) API to provide conversational text responses of the current weather in a location
+An AI weather application built with Javascript and React.
+It leverages the OpenAI API and [openweathermap](https://openweathermap.org/) API to provide conversational text responses of the current weather in a location

 Functionality:
 - Accept text from users